hamzaahmyttou/banking-core-system/README.md

 A modern banking backend application built with Java 21 and Spring Boot 3, designed to simulate the core functionalities of a banking information system.

-This project follows clean architecture principles and demonstrates enterprise backend development practices, including layered architecture, validation, exception handling, DTO mapping, and automated testing.
+This project follows clean architecture principles and demonstrates banking business rules, transaction management, concurrency handling, testing, and REST API best practices.

 ---